Prince Harry claims woman gave him ‘message’ from Diana in new book Spare – live

 New book, Spare, also includes allegations the Prince William attacked his brother in row about marriage to Meghan Markle

-Prince Harry has admitted doing cocaine and says a woman “with powers” passed on a message from his dead mother.
+Prince Harry has admitted taking cocaine and says a woman “with powers” passed on a message from Princess Diana after her death.

 They are just a few of the dramatic claims in his autobiography Spare, which has been leaked ahead of its official release next week.